project-origin/wallet/doc/concepts/wallet.md

 ## Wallet Endpoint

-A wallet endpoint are utilized within the system to enable secure asset transfers and ownership management.
+Wallet endpoints are utilized within the system to enable secure asset transfers and ownership management.
-Each wallet endpoint is uniquely identified by a endpointId and is associated with a specific wallet through a foreign key reference (WalletId) and a WalletPosition.
+Each wallet endpoint is uniquely identified by an endpointId and is associated with a specific wallet through a foreign key reference (WalletId) and a WalletPosition.

 ### Purpose of Wallet Endpoints